nodejs/node/doc/guides/collaborator-guide.md

 * End-of-Life
   * The API is no longer subject to the semantic versioning rules.
-  * Backward-incompatible changes including complete removal of such APIs may occur at any time.
+  * Backward-incompatible changes including complete removal of such APIs can occur at any time.

 Apply the `notable change` label to all pull requests that introduce